Blurrybboi/aichat/Role-Guide.md

 - `%code%`: Generates code (used by `aichat -c`)
 - `%functions%`: Attach function declarations of all tools (`use_tools: all`).

 Built-in role names are always enclosed in `%...%`.
-You can override them in `roles.yaml`.
+You can override them by creating a role with the same name.